survivejs/webpack-book/manuscript/building_with_webpack/04_processing_with_babel.md

 ## Setting Up Flow

 [Flow](http://flowtype.org/) performs static analysis based on your code and its type annotations.
 This means you will install it as a separate tool.
 You will then run it against your code.
-There's a webpack plugin known as [flow-status-webpack-plugin](https://www.npmjs.com/package/flow-status-webpack-plugin) that allows you to run it through webpack during development.
+There's [flow-status-webpack-plugin](https://www.npmjs.com/package/flow-status-webpack-plugin) that allows you to run it through webpack during development.

 If you use React, the React specific Babel preset does most of the work through [babel-plugin-syntax-flow](https://www.npmjs.com/package/babel-plugin-syntax-flow).
 It is able to strip Flow annotations and convert your code into a format that is possible to transpile further.

-There's also a Babel plugin known as [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations. [flow-runtime](https://codemix.github.io/flow-runtime/) goes a notch further and provides more functionality.
+There's also [babel-plugin-typecheck](https://www.npmjs.com/package/babel-plugin-typecheck) that allows you to perform runtime checks based on your Flow annotations. [flow-runtime](https://codemix.github.io/flow-runtime/) goes a notch further and provides more functionality.
 These approaches complement Flow static checker and allow you to catch even more issues.

 T> [flow-coverage-report](https://www.npmjs.com/package/flow-coverage-report) shows how much of your code is covered by Flow type annotations.